These cheddar cheese puffs make a perfect cocktail party app! Also known as “gougeres,” they’re light as air and so snack-able!

 Unbaked cheese puffs piped on a baking sheet.

-Keep in mind that these will puff up and expand quite a bit as they bake, so you need to give them some breathing room!
+Remember that these will puff up and expand quite a bit as they bake, so you need to give them some breathing room!

 The last step is to hit them with another pinch of cheese on top, and then into the oven they go!

-You may notice when you take a bite that these are hollow in the center!
-That is the magic of baking and one of the things that makes these cheese puffs so impossibly light and airy.
+That’s the magic of baking and one of the things that makes these cheese puffs so impossibly light and airy.

 Overhead image of cheese puffs recipe baked and arranged in a basket with glasses of wine.